sodacitylabs/boring-framework/docs/activerecord/README.md

 One key point of ActiveRecord is that your objects will have both the shape of your data, as well as logic for manipulating that data.
 Using ActiveRecord effectively will keep your data and logic isolated to a Model, as well as writing less database access code.
 Using ActiveRecord conventions will significantly lessen the overhead of maintaining and interacting with your database.

+In Boring, ActiveRecord Models are simply a light wrapper around [Objection.js](https://vincit.github.io/objection.js/api/model/).
+Anything you can do with Objection, you can do inside of ActiveRecord.
+The functions provided by ActiveRecord are more for convenience than anything else.

 ## Core Features
 ActiveRecords have a limited set of functions that you'll commonly use to interact with your database.